OctopusDeploy/blog/blog/2018-10/selenium/22-the-ticketmonster-test/the-ticketmonster-test.md

 The first is that dynamic elements are everywhere in today's web applications.
 Whether these are elements that we need to interact with after a new page is loaded, or they are elements that are being manipulated by JavaScript, testing modern web applications means dealing with elements that are not always immediately available.

 Second, we have seen in this test just how rare it is to have unique IDs for the elements we want to interact with.
-Quite often we have had to rely on the `name` attribute, and even had to use CSS Selectors to identify some paragraph elements for our final validations.
+Quite often we had to rely on the `name` attribute, and we even had to use CSS Selectors to identify some paragraph elements for our final validations.

 Third, we have seen that just because two elements look the same on the screen, they can be based on completely different HTML elements.
 In TicketMonster, links using the `<a>` element and form buttons using the `<input>` element are visually identical.
 But these two elements have an impact on how we can write the tests.
 Namely that links can be identified by their text content, and form buttons can not.

-To run the test locally click the green icon next to the test, and select the `Run 'purchaseTickets()'` option.
+To run the test locally click the green icon next to the test, and select the `Run purchaseTickets()` option.

 ![](image18.png "width=500")